Table of contents:

 1. Where is Kusatsu Onsen and how do you get there?

-2. What is an onsen and what can you expect in Kusatsu Onsen?
+2. What is an Onsen and what can you expect in Kusatsu Onsen?

 5. How long should you stay in Kusatsu Onsen to see and experience everything?